kencoken/axes-lite/README.md

     $ supervisorctl start components:*

-And start the AXES home interface:
+And start the AXES-Home interface:

     $ supervisorctl start axes-home

-Or you can start the AXES research interface by using `axes-research` instead of `axes-home` in the above.
+Or you can start the AXES-Research interface by using `axes-research` instead of `axes-home` in the above.
 You can check on the status of the system components with the using supervisor's status command: